 Cattle are herd animals that are easier to move together in small groups.
-Experienced handlers who understand cattle behaviour (e.g. herd instinct, flight zone) and how cattle react to noise, sudden movements, light contrast and shadows will be able to move cattle more smoothly.
+Experienced handlers who understand cattle behaviour (e.g. herd instinct, flight zone) and how cattle react to noise, sudden movements, light contrast, and shadows will be able to move cattle more smoothly.
 This will minimize stress and promote cattle welfare.
-Good handlers are relaxed, calm and allow time to carry out their work handling or moving cattle.
+Good handlers are relaxed, calm, and allow time to carry out their work handling or moving cattle.

 Research confirms that the way animals are handled has a major effect on their productivity and welfare (40).
-Veal cattle that are consistently handled using gentle handling techniques are easier to move, fall less often and show fewer fear responses (41).
+Veal cattle that are consistently handled using gentle handling techniques are easier to move, fall less often, and show fewer fear responses (41).
 It is especially important to be patient when moving young calves as they can be uncoordinated and lack experience being handled.

-- Animal handlers must be knowledgeable in cattle behaviour and quiet handling techniques either through training, experience or mentorship. - Abusive handling is unacceptable.
-This includes but is not limited to kicking, beating, dragging or slamming gates on cattle. - Electric prods must never be used on calves that are less than 3 months of age. - Electric prods must not be used except when animal or human safety is at risk and as a last resort when all humane alternatives have failed and only when cattle have a clear path to move. - Electric prods must never be used on sensitive areas (genitals, face or anal areas) or repeatedly on the same animal.
+Animal handlers must be knowledgeable in cattle behaviour and use only quiet handling techniques acquired through training, experience, or mentorship.

+Abusive handling is unacceptable.
+This includes but is not limited to kicking, beating, dragging cattle, or slamming gates on cattle.

+Electric prods must never be used on calves that are less than 3 months of age.

+In animals older than 3 months, electric prods must not be used except when animal or human safety is at risk and as a last resort when all humane alternatives have failed and only when cattle have a clear path to move.

+In animals older than 3 months, electric prods must never be used on sensitive areas (belly, genitals, facial or anal areas) or repeatedly on the same animal.

-- a. understand and apply the behavioural principles of low-stress handling such as flight zone, point of balance (see Appendix L Resources for Further Information) and use of food rewards - b. plan before moving cattle and walk the route looking for things that will distract them or cause them to balk - c. move cattle quietly and calmly, in small groups and at a slow walk - d. provide sufficient area and a clear, well-lit path for cattle to move in the desired direction - e. use low-stress handling aids to help direct cattle (e.g. gates, boards) - f. evaluate cattle handling and make improvements to facility design, flooring and handler techniques using the following recommended benchmarks (adapted from 42): - fewer than 5% of cattle balk - fewer than 1% of cattle slip - fewer than 1% of cattle fall (i.e. body touches floor).
+- a. understand and apply the behavioural principles of low-stress handling such as flight zone, point of balance (see Appendix L Resources for Further Information), and use of food rewards - b. plan before moving cattle and walk the route looking for things that will distract them or cause them to balk - c. move cattle quietly and calmly, in small groups and at a slow walk - d. provide sufficient area and a clear, well-lit path for cattle to move in the desired direction - e. use low-stress handling aids to help direct cattle (e.g. gates, boards) - f. evaluate cattle handling and make improvements to facility design, flooring, and handler techniques using the following recommended benchmarks (adapted from 42): - fewer than 5% of cattle balk - fewer than 1% of cattle slip - fewer than 1% of cattle fall (i.e. body touches floor).